Don’t Make These Three Investing Mistakes

 For instance, we have to water the sheep every day…

 For the last few weeks, the girls have been drinking a lot of water.
 Their 40-gallon tank has been nearly dry each night.
 The boys, meanwhile, have been drinking just a few gallons.

-We wondered if something was wrong.
+We wondered whether something was wrong.
 Why were half the sheep drinking so much water?
 Were they sick?
 Should the boys be drinking more?

 Then, over the weekend, we went to fill the tank once again… and our feet got wet.
 The ground all around the tank was soggy and muddy.